SacredGhost/SPMAutoSplitter/README.md

 An external auto splitter for Dolphin Emulator speedruns of Super Paper Mario. <br />
 Supports all versions of the game, and since it's external, will support all timers that use hotkeys.

-Current only splits for Any%
+Currently only splits for Any%

 ### How to use
 Simply launch Super Paper Mario on Dolphin, and open AutoSplitter.exe <br />